Position: Beyond Euclidean -- Foundation Models Should Embrace Non-Euclidean Geometries: Towards Non-Euclidean Foundation Models

 \subsection{Hybrid Architectures}

-Hybrid architectures take a step further by merging both Euclidean and non-Euclidean foundation model architectures also provide a more universal inductive bias.
+Hybrid architectures take a step further by merging both Euclidean and non-Euclidean foundation model architectures to provide a more universal inductive bias.
 We illustrate two promising strategies, also depicted in Figure~\ref{model_arch}(c).

-\textbf{Dynamic Geometry Adaptation Mechanisms.} An intuitive way for hybrid modeling is to design a geometry-aware mechanism to shift dynamically between subspaces with different curvatures.
-The crux of this approach lies in how to perform efficient geometry adaption.
-A unified product manifold framework can serve as such a medium~\cite{10.1609/aaai.v38i8.28754}, by utilizing a product layer to integrate diverse learnable curvature factors that adapt to different curvatures dynamically during the training process.
-Moreover, Mixture of Experts (MoE)~\cite{zhou2022mixture} provides a natural framework for such a hybrid paradigm using a geometry-aware sparse routing network aimed at minimizing average pairwise embedding distortion~\cite{gu2019mixedcurvature}.
-This geometric routing selects the most appropriate Riemannian space considering data structure for the input~\cite{guo2024graphmoremitigatingtopologicalheterogeneity}, while avoiding interference from other spaces, thus naturally addressing issues of distortion and heterogeneity. \textbf{Multi-Manifold Attention.} To integrate more versatile underlying dependencies, we could transform self-attention into multi-manifold attention ~\cite{konstantinidis2023multi,kalitsios2024dynamic}.
-Specifically, the input is embedded into a collection of manifolds (like Euclidean, hyperbolic, and spherical space) to represent differences in geometric structure across the data set.
+\textbf{Dynamic Geometry Adaptation.} An intuitive way for hybrid modeling is to design an efficient and geometry-aware mechanism that shifts dynamically between manifolds.
+Unified product manifold frameworks~\cite{10.1609/aaai.v38i8.28754} could enable layers to integrate diverse learnable curvature values that adapt to fine-grained geometric structures.
+Mixture of Experts (MoE)~\cite{zhou2022mixture} provides a natural framework for hybrid paradigms to use a geometry-aware sparse routing network by selecting the most appropriate geometry considering input structure~\cite{guo2024graphmoremitigatingtopologicalheterogeneity}, addressing issues of distortion and heterogeneity.

+\textbf{Multi-Manifold Attention.} Multi-manifold attention could lead to more versatile underlying dependencies ~\cite{konstantinidis2023multi,kalitsios2024dynamic}, where the input is embedded into a collection of manifolds (including Euclidean) to represent differences in geometric structure across the dataset.
 These geometric attention maps are then fused to produce a highly discriminative map for improved attention guidance.